reown-com/react-native-examples/wallets/rn_expo_wallet/README.md

 ## React Native Expo Wallet

-This is a React Native Application that uses the `expo` CLI client.
+This is a React Native Application that uses the `expo` client.

 ### Installation